 In summary, the Police Reform and Reinvention Collaborative had extensive focus from within the community and this input was valuable in the development of the multi-year plan contained in this report.
-This police reform plan is presented with the understanding that this will require a multi-year effort that will require additional updates and changes to meeting the needs of the community.

 3. Key Themes Arising from the Community Listening Sessions